A guide to Ontario's 2026 auto insurance accident benefits reform

 Looking for affordable car insurance?
 Compare quotes on Ratehub.ca from Canada's top auto insurance providers today.

-The Financial Services Regulatory Authority of Ontario (FSRA) announced new changes to Ontario’s auto insurance reform that will go into effect on July 1, 2026 – and while they appear to provide drivers with more options, it’s important that policyholders are aware of the implications.
+The Financial Services Regulatory Authority of Ontario (FSRA) announced new changes to Ontario’s auto insurance reform that will go into effect on July 1, 2026.
+While they appear to provide drivers more coverage options, it’s important that policyholders understand the implications and hidden risks associated with these changes, including the potential of underinsurance.

 Many of the upcoming changes were proposed in Ontario’s 2025 budget, echoing similar sentiments to those in 2024’s budget.
-For instance, offering drivers more choice in their auto insurance coverage by making some statutory accident benefits (SABS) optional.
+Let’s explore the announced changes, what they mean for Ontario drivers and the dangers behind them.

 Let’s explore the announced changes and what they mean for Ontario drivers.